Tesla Phantom Braking: 5 Proven Fixes (2026)

 - NHTSA complaints if severe

-- Tracking your own patterns
+- Tracking your own problem spot patterns

 Tesla's Improvements Over Time